“The measure of intelligence is the ability to change.” –

 Lower dosages are adequate for stress management.
 Higher doses are needed to see improvements in cognition.

-People supplementing with ashwagandha usually see best results at around the 500-600 mg/day mark.
+People supplementing with ashwagandha usually see best results at around 500-600 mg/day.

 Most supplements prescribe 250 mg of ashwagandha twice per day, with one serving being taken in the morning, and the second in the afternoon.

-This means that there’s enough ashwagandha to manage stress factors, but insufficient amounts to enhance cognition.
+This means that there’s enough ashwagandha in Awaken to manage stress factors, but not enough to enhance cognition.

 Unfortunately, I think ashwagandha is under-dosed.